What to eat before an early morning workout for quick energy. The best foods that won’t bother your stomach.

 That sounds awesome, right?!
 Well… breaking down fat is harder on the body and takes more energy than using carbs.
 There is some merit to this, as some research suggests that working out in a fasted state may reduce body fat percentage.

-That said, there is also research to show that working out in a fasted state will decrease overall performance, but more on that later.
+That said, there is also research to show that working out in a fasted state will decrease overall performance, which can affect muscle gain.

 But a fasted workout alone is not enough to help you lose weight.
 You need a mixture of a well-balanced diet, a calorie deficit and exercise in order to lose weight.
 [Related: 6 Healthy Tips For Runners To Lose Weight]